Kim Kardashian's Latest Look Just Took the Canadian Tuxedo to Another Level

 The KKW Beauty founder's glam was also on-point, as she stuck to her signature nude-pink lips and bronzy smoky eye.
 Her long black hair was also styled in effortless waves.

-Of course, Kanye also brought his fashion A-game to the star-studded event.
+Of course, her husband, Kanye West, also brought his fashion A-game to the star-studded event.
 After all, he and Kim were there to present Ricardo Tisci with his award for the night.

 "Riccardo had that vision very early on," the 42-year-old said while presenting the designer with his award.
 "Anything you liked about fashion or the things you don't like about it, it's Riccardo's fault."